We are all to some degree captive to the institutions and systems upon which we rely for the meeting of our basic needs.

-For example, we often must sacrifice some piece of our integrity to keep a job, to procure needed goods or services,
+For example, we often must sacrifice some piece of our integrity to keep a job, to procure needed goods or services, or to

-to some degree by the systems in which we live and by the worldview that underlies them, which includes individualism,
+shaped to some degree by the systems in which we live and by the worldview that underlies them, which includes individualism,

 white supremacy, the idealization of self-sufficiency, dubious ideas about how to achieve security, status, and esteem,

 and so on.
 That is not to say that we have succumbed completely.
 In fact, quite the opposite is true.
 We have probably all

 resisted as much as we can.
 Still, prolonged exposure to this culture has hurt us and diminished our humanity.
 We want it

 back.
 In this ongoing experimental 12-step program, we will focus on recovery from this process.
 In our groups so far, we

 * praise and approval